victoriajeniluc/Practice/Java/Java_notes.md

         * boolean b1 = 0; // Compliation error
         * boolean b2 = "true"; // Compilation error

+**OPERATORS**
+  1. Arithmetic operators
+    * are binary operators
+    * take two openings one at the left side of the letter sign and another to the right

+    *ADDITION*
+    * Opr1 + Opr2
+    * Adds or Concatenates Opr1 + Opr2

+    *SUBTRACTION*
+    * Opr1 - Opr2
+    * SUBTRACTS Opr2 from Opr1

+    *MULTIPLICATION*
+    * Opr1 * Op2
+    * Multiplies Opr1 by Opr2

+    *DIVISION*
+    * Opr1 / Opr2
+    * Divides Opr1 by Opr2

+    *MODULE*
+    * Opr1 % Opr2
+    * Calculates the remainder of dividing Opr1 by Opr2

+  *CASTING*
+    * Implict
+      * Example: byte b1 = 127;
+      * the compiler is actually doing this for us byte b1 = (byte) 127.. but since the 127 is within the range of the byte size.. we don't have do it!

+    * Explicit
+      * Example: byte res = (byte) (126 + 19) - we have to do it here because it's outside the range of the byte size

+  2. Unary operators
+  3. Relational operators
+  4. Logical operators
+  5. Assignment operators

 ## Files in Program
 * src folder is where you save all the java files
 * File name should match the public class's name